 AT&T is moving its LTE Advanced towers along a path towards 5G coverage thanks to these towers having high-speed backhauls that can support 5G speeds.
 This is why they have renamed their 4G LTE Advanced service to 5Ge with a software update.
-Short for 5G Evolution, this is framed as the first step towards an actual 5G network, though, not everyone agrees.
+Short for 5G Evolution, this is framed as the first step toward an actual 5G network, though, not everyone agrees.

 5Ge is in no way 5G, but this 5Ge network is the best of LTE.
 If you are using an older phone that is unusably slow in crowded areas, it may be worth getting a phone that supports these enhancements.
 Don't expect speeds to be a huge difference, but latency and connection quality can be improved.

 Is 5G worth it for most people?

 In ideal conditions, 4G LTE is fast enough for most people.
-One problem is that these good speeds lead to data usage that is constantly increasing as the quality of media improves and download sizes grow.
-With LTE technology, there will be a hard ceiling on the amount of data one tower can deliver, and the user experience will start to suffer.
+However, one problem is that these good speeds lead to data usage constantly increasing as media quality improves and download sizes grow.
+As a result, there will be a hard ceiling on the amount of data one tower can deliver with LTE technology, and the user experience will start to suffer.